ROCm/rocHPCG/README.md

 # rocHPCG
-rocHPCG is a benchmark based on the [HPCG][] benchmark application, implemented on top of AMD's Radeon Open Compute [ROCm][] runtime and toolchains. rocHPCG is created using the [HIP][] programming language and optimized for AMD's latest discrete GPUs.
+rocHPCG is a benchmark based on the [HPCG][] benchmark application, implemented on top of AMD's Radeon Open eCosystem Platform [ROCm][] runtime and toolchains. rocHPCG is created using the [HIP][] programming language and optimized for AMD's latest discrete GPUs.

 ## Requirements
 * Git